Las Familias Solidarity

 -

-Donate & get a tax deduction - Click here to donate On the donations page, hit the arrow to the right of “Use this donation for”.
+Donate & get a tax deduction - Go to all-angels.com.
+(St. Michael and All Angel’s parish) Hit the yellow donate button on the lower right corner of the web page.
+On the donations page, hit the arrow to the right of “Use this donation for”.
 Scroll down to Las Familias Solidarity.
 Use PayPal or a credit card to donate.

 -